MLB Trade Rumors: Gary Sanchez For J.T. Realmuto Trade Talks Heat Back Up

 — Paul Lebowitz (@PRINCE_OF_NY) September 6, 2018

 Realmuto is two years older than Sanchez, but for the Yankees’ needs right now, that is not bad.
-He is entering arbitration this year, so he will get paid, and possibly more than the Marlins want to spend during their rebuilding phase according to The Inquisitr.
+He is entering arbitration this year, so he will get paid, and possibly more than the Marlins want to spend during their rebuilding phase, according to the Inquisitr.
 Sanchez is under club control for two more years, and his deal is extremely affordable.

 For each team, the swap makes sense, as the Marlins can work with Sanchez behind the plate or try him in new positions without making their fan base irate.
 It may or may not happen, but the fact that it keeps coming up from solid sources means that there may be some meat on this bone.